Bill Russell, NBA great and Celtics legend, dies at 88

 A 6-foot-10 center, Russell never averaged more than 18.9 points during his 13 seasons, each year averaging more rebounds per game than points.
 For 10 seasons he averaged more than 20 rebounds.
 He once had 51 rebounds in a game; Chamberlain holds the record with 55.

 Auerbach retired after winning the 1966 title, and Russell became the player-coach — the first Black head coach in NBA history, and almost a decade before Frank Robinson took over baseball’s Cleveland Indians.
-Boston finished with the best regular-season record in the NBA, but its title streak ended with a loss to Chamberlain and the Philadelphia 76ers in the Eastern Division finals.
+Boston finished with the second-best regular-season record in the NBA, and its title streak ended with a loss to Chamberlain and the Philadelphia 76ers in the Eastern Division finals.

 Russell’s No. 6 jersey was retired by the Celtics in 1972.
 He earned spots on the NBA’s 25th anniversary all-time team in 1970, 35th anniversary team in 1980 and 75th anniversary team.
 In 1996, he was hailed as one of the NBA’s 50 greatest players.
-In 2009, the MVP trophy of the NBA Finals was named in his honor.
+In 2009, the MVP trophy of the NBA Finals was named in his honor — even though Russell never won himself, because it wasn’t awarded for the first time until 1969.

 In 2013, a statue was unveiled on Boston’s City Hall Plaza of Russell surrounded by blocks of granite with quotes on leadership and character.
 Russell was inducted into the Basketball Hall of Fame in 1975 but did not attend the ceremony, saying he should not have been the first African American elected.
 (Chuck Cooper, the NBA’s first Black player, was his choice.)